IonMich/cs149-local-dev/README.md

 That's it!
 You should now be able to build the executables for each part of the assignment by running `make` in the respective directories.

+> [!NOTE]
-**Note:** In Program 6 (K-Means) you need to uncomment the portion of `main.cpp` that generates the input data.
+> In Program 6 (K-Means) you need to uncomment the portion of `main.cpp` that generates the input data.
 After you have generated the input data, you can comment out that portion of the code and run the program as normal.

+## Assignment 2

+Link to Official Github Repo: [Assignment 2](https://github.com/stanford-cs149/asst2)

+No additional dependencies are required for this assignment (a compatible `g++` is all we need).

+Clone the repository and build the executables for each part of the assignment by running `make` in the respective directories.
+The included executable `part_a/runtasks_ref_linux` also was tested and it works.